 3. Reduction in Aperture

-It is a known fact.
-When you introduce a teleconverter, you will have a reduction in Aperture by one or two stops, depending on what extender you are using.
+When you introduce a teleconverter, you will have a reduction in aperture by one or two stops, depending on what extender you are using.

-If you use a 1.4x Teleconverter, the Aperture reduces by 1 stop.
+For a 1.4x Teleconverter, the maximum aperture reduces by 1 stop.

-For a 2x teleconverter, the Aperture reduces by 2 stops.
+For a 2x teleconverter, the maximum aperture reduced by 2 stops.

-For Example, if you use a 1.4 x extender with a Canon 500mm f4 L IS II Lens, then the maximum aperture value gets shifted to f5.6 from f4.
+If you use a 1.4 x extender with a Canon 500mm f4 L IS II Lens, the maximum aperture value shifts from f/4.0 to f/5.6.

-If you use a 2x extender with the Canon 500mm f4 L IS II Lens, then the maximum aperture value gets reduced by two stops.
-So, the Aperture shifts to f8.0 from f5.6
+If you use a 2x extender with the Canon 500mm f4 L IS II Lens, the maximum aperture value gets reduced by two stops.
+So, the aperture shifts to f8.0 from f5.6

 4. All AF Points will not work